Richard Coer de Lyon: Summary

 Once Richard and the others reach the Holy Land and join the siege of Acre, Richard falls ill.
 He asks for pork, but there is none.
 He is revived after being fed a young Saracen.
 When this cannibalism is revealed to a recovered Richard he laughs and celebrates that his troops won't starve as long as there are Saracens.
 Revived, Richard leads a victorious assault on Acre.
 When the Saracens arrive to talk terms, they are served the boiled heads of the Saracen prisoners of war.
 The Saracens return to their sultan Saladin to report that Richard intends to stay in the Holy Land until the Christians have eaten every Saracen.

+Richard's supposed joust with Saladin was widely depicted in art, such as in these 13th-century tiles from Chertsey Abbey.

 A series of battles follow, culminating in two events: Phillip, King of France's betrayal of the Christian forces and Richard's tournament with Saladin.
 Phillip accepts a bribe from the Saracens to end the siege against Babylon.
 Saladin subsequently challenges Richard to a tournament.
 With the help of an angel who informs Richard that Saladin's horse is a demon in disguise, Richard eventually defeats Saladin.
 Saladin flees.

 The poem concludes, after a description of Richard's hearing of John's betrayal and self-appointment as king of England, with an account of a final battle that precedes Saladin's declaring a truce during which time Richard will return to England to secure his lands.
 The poem then briefly details Richard's death.

+Text

+Manuscripts

+Richard Coer de Lyon ('Richard the Lionheart') survives in seven manuscripts (MSS), with dates spanning the fourteenth and fifteenth centuries, and two early printed editions.
+In his 1913 German edition, Karl Brunner assigned each MS a letter for quicker reference and identified two as containing the longer A-version of the romance, five the shorter B-version.
+This article uses a plain type capital letter when referring to a single manuscript (e.g. "the text of A") and an italicised capital letter followed by a hyphen when referring to one of the two versions ("an edition of the B-version").